Blog

 Reverse WHOIS lookup is the process of querying a WHOIS database using a registrant attribute, such as an email address, person name, or company name, and retrieving all domain names linked to that attribute.
 It inverts the standard WHOIS direction: standard WHOIS takes a domain and returns its owner data, while reverse WHOIS takes owner data and returns all associated domains.

-This data is publicly accessible unless the domain owner has opted for WHOIS privacy protection, which masks certain details.
+A standard WHOIS lookup retrieves that record and returns it for a single domain.
+The data is publicly accessible unless the domain owner has opted for WHOIS privacy protection, which replaces personal contact fields with proxy information provided by the registrar.

 Unlike a standard WHOIS lookup, which searches for information about one domain name, a Reverse WHOIS Lookup allows users to find all domains that share a common WHOIS detail, such as: